+Sub-Internships Course credits pertain to 2017-2018 academic year.
+Family Medicine: MEFAM515 Satisfies requirement for 3rd/4th-year sub-internship.
 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The goal of the Family Medicine sub-internship is to expose students to the underserved patients on the Family Medicine Service at Ben Taub Hospital.
 Students will assume the role of an intern and will learn the family medicine approach to the care of adult hospitalized patients with emphasis on caring for patients in the context of their family environment, addressing psychosocial, cultural and financial issues and providing longitudinal care for patients with chronic issues.
 Night float is required.

-Course Director: Fareed Khan

-General Medicine: MEMED 502 or MEMED 503
+Credits: 4 Course Director: Fareed Khan, M.B.B.S.
+General Medicine: MEMED502 or MEMED503 Satisfies requirement for 3rd/4th-year sub-internship.
 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The student functions like an intern on the general medicine wards at Michael E. DeBakey Veterans Affairs Medical Center or Ben Taub Hospital.
-Under the supervision of the medicine resident and attending physician, the student has a primary patient care responsibility and participates in all of the clinical and educational activities of the medical service.
+Under the supervision of the medicine resident and attending physician, the student has primary patient care responsibility and participates in all of the clinical and educational activities of the medical service.
 Practical aspects of patient care are emphasized.
-The elective is Baylor College of Medicine a demanding one, but is conducted with strong support from the faculty and house staff and provides excellent transition to any residency training program.
+Students hone their history and physical skills, write orders, and develop diagnostic and therapeutic plans.
+They are also expected to learn how to manage transitions of care and to further develop their communication skills.
+The course is demanding, but it is conducted with strong support from the faculty and house staff and provides excellent transition to any residency training program.
 Night call is required.
+Credits: 4 Course Director: Anita Kusnoor, M.D.